GlennWSo/buildsomething/content/_index.md

 <div class="card" hx-get="/it" hx-push-url="true">
 <h1>IT</h2>
-We help clients with IT-solutions for office needs, webhosting and development pipelines.
+We help clients with IT-solutions for office needs, web hosting and deployment pipelines.

 Do you want managed servers or host your own?
-We got you covered in any case.
+It is your choice and we are to help either way.

  <a class="readmore" href="/it">Read More&nbsp;&raquo;</a>
 </div>